 The Academy Trust currently holds no investments.
-A current account is held with Lloyds Bank.
+Current and deposit accounts are held with Lloyds Bank.

 The Trustees ensure that return on working capital is optimised whilst ensuring easy access of the funds.
 In balancing risk against return the Academy policy is clearly geared to avoiding risk rather than maximising income.